-The very masculine Maestro is a musician like no other as he is probably the most influential musician around.
-Real name Adam Simpson, he was born in Melbourne with an Australian and Malaysian Chinese/Anglo Indian descent.
+The very masculine Maestro is a musician like no other.
+Real name Adam Simpson, he was born in Melbourne with an Australian and Malaysian Chinese/Anglo-Indian descent.
 Raised in Shepparton, Maestro began his musical journey when he received a keyboard from Santa on his eighth year of Christmas.
 He had massive joy in fiddling with all different kinds of sounds but it wasn’t until 6 months later when his mother asked him “Would you like keyboard lessons?"
 He said “Yes” and this is how his music journey began.

 At twelve years old his parents bought a piano and during his teenage years Maestro was largely into musical styles of rock, heavy metal, techno, trance and orchestral music and from his middle teenage years Maestro started to write his own music and hysterically wrote his very first piece called “Elephant March."
 Maestro always wrote sketches and still continues to write and complete them.